stuxnet999/MemLabs/README.md

 Email your solution to memlabs.submit@gmail.com

-If the solution is correct, then the participant will recieve a confirmation
+If the solution is correct, then the participant will recieve a confirmation mail.

 ## **Feedback & Suggestions**